Kick off the new tax year with 50% off our Ltd company accountancy packages!

-The Act is used to inform those who need to know (called ‘Prescribed Persons’), about a Health and Safety Risk, Environmental problems, Fraud, Corruption, deficiencies in the care of vulnerable people, cover-ups and many more types of actions.
+The Act is used to inform those who need to know (called ‘Prescribed Persons’), about a Health and Safety Risk, environmental problems, fraud, corruption, deficiencies in the care of vulnerable people, cover-ups and many more types of actions.
 The full list of Prescribed Persons is here.

-In August 2016, the Employment Appeal Tribunal found that an agency worker could be a whistle-blower at the hirer’s (who she worked for) in McTigue v University Hospital Bristol NHS Foundation.
-McTigue made a disclosure about malpractice to the Hospital and then it terminated her agency worker assignment.
-She claimed this was an unlawful detriment and that she qualified as a whistle-blower and the EAT agreed.
+In August 2016, the Employment Appeal Tribunal found that an agency worker could be a whistleblower at the hospital where she worked in McTigue v University Hospital Bristol NHS Foundation.
+McTigue made a disclosure about malpractice to the Hospital, which then terminated her agency worker assignment.
+She claimed this was an unlawful detriment and that she qualified as a whistleblower; the EAT agreed.

 The ‘wrong-doing’ in the workplace that an employee can disclose in the public interest, must relate to either actions that have happened, is happening, or is likely to happen that are:

-A ‘disclosure’ made by an employee when they whistle-blow will only be protected if the employee reasonably believes it is made in the public interest.
-This is therefore unlikely to apply to breaches to their own contract of employment as this is unlikely to be in the public interest (unless the issues engages wider public interest).
-In 2015, the Employment Appeal Tribunal considered the new public interest test, for the first time, in Chesterton Global Ltd v Nurmohamed.
+This means that the legislation is therefore unlikely to apply if there have beenbreaches to their own contract of employment, since this is unlikely to be in the public interest (unless the issues engages wider public interest).
+In 2015, the Employment Appeal Tribunal considered the new public interest test for the first time in Chesterton Global Ltd v Nurmohamed.

-Mr Nurmohamed bought a whistle-blowing claim alleging that the estate agency were deliberately fiddling their accounts so that he and his fellow managers (about 100 staff) would receive less bonus/commission than they were entitled to.
-The Employment Tribunal considered what constitues “the public” and accepted that a group of 100 people sufficed (it can mean a section of the public rather than its entirety).
+Mr Nurmohamed bought a whistleblowing claim alleging that the estate agency where he worked were deliberately fiddling their accounts so that he and his fellow managers (about 100 staff) would receive less bonus/commission than they were entitled to.
+The Employment Tribunal considered what constitutes “the public” and accepted that a group of 100 people sufficed (it can mean a section of the public rather than its entirety).

-Importantly, if your Contract of Employment contains a gagging clause preventing you from blowing the whistle, this is void and not legally valid.
+Importantly, if your contract of employment contains a gagging clause preventing you from blowing the whistle, this is void and not legally valid.

 In 2013, case law confirmed that a protected disclosure may be made after employment ends and that there is no statutory limitation that protected disclosures must be made during the employment – in Onyango v Berkeley t/a Berkeley Solicitors.

-The Department for Business, Innovaiton and Skills updated their Whistleblowing ‘Guidance for Employers and Code of Practice’ in March 2015, which you can see here.
+The Department for Business, Innovation and Skills updated their ‘Whistleblowing Guidance for Employers and Code of Practice’ in March 2015, which you can see here.

-In late 2016 the Department for Business, Energy and Industrial Strategy has announced increased whistle-blowing protection for those applying for jobs in the children’s social care sector (that will be included in the Children and Social Work Bill 2017).
+In late 2016, the Department for Business, Energy and Industrial Strategy has announced increased whistleblowing protection for those applying for jobs in the children’s social care sector (that will be included in the Children and Social Work Bill 2017).

-If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.
+If you are an Employer and need ongoing professional help with any staff/freelance issues, talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses.
+Our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.

 Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
 It can also not be seen as specific advice for individual cases.
 Please also note that there are differences in legislation in Northern Ireland.